 Trainings for Public Utilities and Communities

 The WSU Environmental Finance Center offers a variety of workshops and trainings for public utility and municipal finance staff, as well as elected officials and city council/board members.
-Can't make it to one of our workshops?
-Check out the Environmental Finance Center Network's calendar of free webinars for small water systems.
+In person events are currently postponed, but we offer webinars for small water systems that you may view online anytime.

 (Enrollment for MUM begins each year in early fall.)